 - Do not interrupt the interviewer, listen to carefully to what is being said, and answer the best you can.
 You might use specific examples in order to illustrate your experience.

 - Take your time to come up with a good answer to the questions, and do not fear silence.
 Showing that you can handle silence in such settings, might rather indicate that you are in control of the situation and that you are self-confident.
-It may be better to take some time to reflect the answer, than just blurring out the first thing that comes to your mind.
+It may be better to take some time to reflect over the answer, than just blurring out with the first thing that comes to your mind.

 - Highlight your strengths, but also be humble.
 Everyone has their weaknesses and it important to be aware of these in order to constantly enhance and evolve oneself.
-Questions about your strengths and weaknesses are a given in an interview and it is therefore wise to have thought about this in advance of the interview.
+Questions about your strengths and weaknesses, are a given in an interview, and it is therefore wise to have thought about this in advance of the interview.

 - Try to feel the atmosphere in the room.
 Would it be appropriate to make a joke?
 What befits the situation?
 Candidates who exit the interview with an inappropriate comment might be seen as unprofessional, which again might influence the overall impression negatively.
 On the other hand, a pleasant comment might have a positive effect on the interviewer.

-- Think «less is more» – if the interviewer is asking you about your previous work experiences, like for instance “describe a situation where you took the initiative to introduce something new”, it is better to come up with a small example rather than not giving an answer.
-Candidates often believe that their examples are not good enough, but in fact all details (small or big) are important for the interviewer in order to create an overall impression of you.
+- Think «less is more» - if the interviewers is asking you about your previous work experiences, like for instance “describe a situation where you took the initiative to introduce something new”, it is better to come up with a small example rather than not giving an answer.
+Candidates often believe that their examples are not good enough, but in fact all details (small or big) are important for the interviewer in order to creating an overall impression of you.